jamie begian - news

 I've put some excerpts of the recording up on my mp3 page for you to checkout.

-pulse had a busy 2009 with our "Scenes From the Hudson" project with performances at Barbes in Brooklyn, Roulette in Manhattan and the Hudson Opera House in Hudson, NY.
-It's an especially fun project for me as I get to play guitar on my own piece, 3 of the other composer's pieces and a featured duet with our guest soloist.
-We're still hoping to be included in the Hudson River Quaricentennial festivities next year.
+In addition to our recent dance projects, pulse had a busy 2009 with our "Scenes From the Hudson" project in collaboration with Joy AskewWe gave performances at Barbes in Brooklyn, Roulette in Manhattan and the Hudson Opera House in Hudson, NY.
+It was an especially fun project for me as I got to play guitar on my own piece, 3 of the other composer's pieces and a featured duet with our guest soloist.

 In 2008 pulse presented a series of performances in collaboration with triocracy at the Brooklyn Lyceum and at Barbes that was also very fun.
 To check out my triocracy piece go to my mp3 page and listen to "Little Brayden Points."